-I am trying to put together a comprehensive Do It Yourself guide for visiting Chopta, Uttarakhand.
+This is a comprehensive Chopta Travel Guide including trekking to Tungnath and Chandrashila as well as other major treks in the area including Deoria Tal, Kartik Swami, and Anusuya Devi with route map & stay details.
 It is one of the easier and shorter yet most rewarding treks in Garhwal that can be done without any guide or assistance.
-I am trying to spoon-feed everything for the extreme novice.
-Advanced travellers can skip the basics and locate whatever they are looking for.
+Yet, I am trying to spoon-feed everything for the extreme novice.
+Advanced travellers can skip the basics and check the parts they need.

 Chopta-Tungnath-Chandrashila-Deoria Tal-Kartik Swamy-Trekking Map